 - Is one parent paying alimony?

-At Leigh Daniel Family Law, our skilled divorce attorneys will help you determine a fair child support agreement after thoroughly review your family’s finances and your children’s needs.
+At Leigh Daniel Family Law office, our skilled divorce attorneys will help you determine a fair child support agreement after closely reviewing your family’s finances and your children’s needs.
 With more than 20 years of experience, our knowledgeable legal team will stand strong in negotiations for child support, custody, visitation, and modifications in order to meet your needs.

 If you are in need of legal services, contact a child support attorney to talk about your child support case and how we can help you get to a better place.
 Call now for a consultation: (256) 551-0500!

 Alabama Child Support Payments